580 Indians stranded in Kuwait return home

-Nearly 600 Indian nationals stuck in Kuwait returned home on Saturday by two special flight operated by the Gulf nation, airport officials here said
+Nearly 600 Indian nationals stuck-in Kuwait returned home on Saturday by two special flights operated by the Gulf nation, airport officials here said

 As many as 580 passengers who arrived here hailed from different parts of Andhra Pradesh including Nellore and were later taken in special buses arranged by the AP government after completion of immigration and Customs formalities, they said